SEO vs GEO for Tourism Brands: How Both Drive Discovery in 2026

 That behavioral shift matters.
 Search queries have not just grown longer; they have become conversational, specific, and intent-rich.
 Travelers now use Google, ChatGPT, Perplexity, and Google’s AI Overviews at different stages of the same planning journey, and the tools respond differently.

-AI search and generative engines now influence up to half of early trip-planning queries, while Google AI Overviews appear on an estimated 30 percent of travel-related searches.
+AI search and generative engines now influence up to half of early trip-planning queries, while Google AI Overviews appear on an estimated 30 percent of travel-related searches making AI search optimization for tourism brands a critical priority alongside traditional SEO.
 (Beacon Pointe HQ)

-What Is the Difference Between SEO and GEO?
+What Is the Difference Between SEO and GEO for Tourism?

-Traditional SEO helps your website rank in search engine results pages.
-It is measured by rankings, organic traffic, and clicks.
+Traditional SEO helps your website rank in search engine results pages, measured by rankings, organic traffic, and clicks.

-GEO (Generative Engine Optimization) helps your brand appear in AI-generated answers and recommendations.
-It is measured by inclusion, citations, and brand mentions inside AI tools.
+GEO (Generative Engine Optimization) helps your brand appear in AI-generated answers and recommendations, measured by inclusion, citations, and brand mentions inside AI tools.

 SEO starts with keywords.
 GEO starts with questions and conversational intent.
-Together, they help tourism brands stay discoverable across both Google search and AI-powered travel planning.
+Together, an SEO and GEO strategy for destinations keeps tourism brands discoverable across both Google search and AI-powered travel planning.

 SEO remains the foundation of digital discovery for tourism brands.
 When travelers search Google, Bing, or other traditional engines, well-optimized pages surface your destination, hotel, attraction, or tour in front of people who are actively researching.